 To determine what is causing diarrhea, you need to get a veterinarian consult.

-Types of puppy diarrhea
+Types of puppy diarrhoea

 Once at the vet, a full-body check will determine which type of diarrhea is your puppy suffering from.
 As of now, there are two types: mild and severe.
-Mild diarrhea is easier to treat and it is not as harmful.
+Mild diarrhoea is easier to treat and it is not as harmful.
 Puppies with this type are still playful, active and hungry.
 This type can be treated at home.

-However, if diarrhea lasts more than a week, it is more serious.
+However, if diarrhoea lasts more than a week, it is more serious.
 Severe diarrhea presents itself completely liquid.
 It can also have blood.
 You may notice that your puppy is very weak and might even vomit.
-This type of diarrhea is deathly because it leads to dehydration, severe pain, loss of appetite and oddly looking waste (black with the consistency of pudding).
+This type of diarrhoea is deathly because it leads to dehydration, severe pain, loss of appetite and oddly looking waste (black with the consistency of pudding).
 Only with the help of professional care can your puppy improve.

-How to treat puppy diarrhea?
+How to treat puppy diarrhoea?

 As you can see in the video, there are various ways to treat puppy diarrhea.
-When it comes to mild puppy diarrhea, your vet will indicate how you can treat it with home remedies.
+When it comes to mild puppy diarrhoea, your vet will indicate how you can treat it with home remedies.
 Simple treatments can help to ease the discomfort and set your puppy’s gut back on track.
 You can try these home remedies:

 - Bland foods: if a puppy has diarrhea, bland foods like white rice can be good for the stomach.
 Just mix some rice with salt-free chicken or vegetables (to improve the flavour).
 You could also include cooked sweet potato and canned pumpkin which help to normalise stools.